 Taxis - Express Taxi, Cotswold Shuffle

 There is so much to discover in the Cotswolds, why not have a look at some of our favourite Bolthole Retreats Experiences

 Parking: The house benefits from its own private parking space

-Dog friendly: A maximum of 2 dogs (with a charge of £25 per pet on booking)
+Dog friendly: A maximum of 1 dog (with a pet fee of £25 on booking)

 Walking & Cycling Guides